-While the most recent Doing Business data reflect how easy (or difficult) it is to register property in Austria today, data over time show which aspects of the
+While the most recent Doing Business data reflect how easy (or difficult) it is to register property in Côte d'Ivoire today, data over time show which aspects of the process have changed-and which have not (table 5.1).
+That can help identify where the potential for improvement is greatest.

-Table 5.1 The ease of registering property in Austria over time By Doing Business report year
+Table 5.1 The ease of registering property in Côte d'Ivoire over time By Doing Business report year